CathalMullan/cathal.dev/articles/snippets/github/cleanup-github-workflows.md

 ---
-title: 'Cleanup GitHub Workflows'
+title: "Cleanup GitHub Workflows"
-description: 'Wipe all workflow runs in a repository using the GitHub CLI'
+description: "Wipe all workflow runs in a repository using the GitHub CLI"
-date: '2022-07-01'
+date: "2022-07-01"
-tags: ['github', 'github_actions']
+tags: ["github", "github_actions"]
 ---

 # Cleanup GitHub Workflows